 A Man of His Time

-A Man of His Time (French: Notre Salut, lit.'Our Salvation') is an upcoming 2026 drama film written and directed by Emmanuel Marre.
-Starring Swann Arlaud as Henri Marre, it follows the French Resistance during the World War II and the Vichy France.
+A Man of His Time (French: Notre Salut, lit.'Our Salvation') is a 2026 drama film written and directed by Emmanuel Marre.
+Starring Swann Arlaud as Henri Marre, it follows the French Resistance during World War II and Vichy France.
+It is a co-production between France and Belgium.

 FrenchNotre Salut